 In the US, the Surgeon General is "the Nation’s Doctor, providing Americans with the best scientific information available on how to improve their health and reduce the risk of illness and injury."
 In 2023 Surgeon General Vivek Murthy, MD has set one of his main priorities as improving Social Connection.
 His website states "Humans are wired for social connection, but we’re becoming more isolated over time.
 Loneliness and social isolation represent significant threats to individual and societal health and well-being.
 Social connection can lead to healthier, more prosperous and resilient individuals and communities."

 Heartfelt Presence offers opportunities for anyone to connect with a trained host on zoom 24 hours a day, all volunteer and with no cost to our guests.

 What we teach differs from many other approaches to tackling human problems in one fundamental way: we focus on teaching health rather than treating illness.
 The model is rooted in a belief that we all have inner mental good health and we teach individuals how to access and sustain this health.

 The model states that we create our own psychological and emotional reality from the inside out via our thoughts in each moment.
 This means that no one is under the control of powerful emotions associated with past events, and they can find their own peace and wellbeing.

 Additionally, a research study that took place in an English prison demonstrated significant improvement in mental wellbeing and purpose in life, significant reductions in anxiety and anger, and improved behavior in the prison community.
-A study conducted with 60 educators in Scotland also found significant improvement in teachers' ability to deal with worry, anxiety, stress, managing work/life balance, and returning to the work-place during the easing of CV-19.
+A study conducted with 60 educators in Scotland also found significant improvement in teachers' ability to deal with worry, anxiety, stress, managing work/life balance, and returning to the work-place during the easing of Covid-19.

-Peter Adrian, Web Design / Administrator / Coach
+Peter Adrian Web Design

-Sandy Loyall, Administrator / Coach
+Sandy Loyall Administrator / Coach